hakkd/ChoreAssign/README.md

 ## Instructions for grader

+### Visual component:
+- Run ChoreAssignUI to see the splashscreen.

 ### Add multiple X to Y:
 - To add a chore:
   - Click the "Add Chore Button".
 This will open a pop-up window.